HomeBlogLanguagesEnglish vocabulary

 Common traps

-Most common English false friends
+Most common English false friends for French speakers

 False friends create frequent errors even for upper-intermediate learners.
 The key idea is simple: a word that looks similar to French does not necessarily share the same meaning.
 Train with one dedicated flashcard per false friend, including the correct translation and one sentence in context.